mozilla/addons-server/docs/topics/hacking/testing.rst

 :mod:`Selenium <selenium>` for our automated testing.
 This gives us a lot of power and flexibility to test all aspects of the site.

+Selenium tests are maintained in a seperate `Selenium repository`_.

 Configuration
 -------------